 In our example passwords are stored as a sha256-Hash.
 You can choose between sha256, md5 and plain text.

-and returns a status 200 with a user profile
+/validate-login takes two parameters: username and passwordHash, and returns a status 200 with a user profile

 In case the credentials match, return the user profile object: